Aug 31 2014

 - Almost anywhere on the South Side Flats is good for swifts.

-- Check out the closed public schools: the former Gladstone Middle School, former Schenley High School, etc. Tall chimneys, often swifts.
+- Check out the closed public schools: the former Gladstone Middle School in Hazelwood, former Schenley High School in Oakland, etc. Tall chimneys have swifts.

 If you’ve never seen this you’re in for a treat.
 It’s awesome!